Thinking and memory changes

 Your specialist will also talk to you about what medication might help.

-Do not stop or change your medication by yourself.
-Always speak to your specialist or Parkinson’s nurse if you are having issues.
+Don’t stop or change your medication by yourself.
+Always speak to your specialist or Parkinson’s nurse if you’re having issues.

 Rivastigmine (also called Exelon and Prometax)

-Rivastigmine comes in two forms – a capsule, usually taken twice a day, and a patch that is put on once a day.
+Rivastigmine comes in 2 forms: a capsule, usually taken twice a day, and a patch that is put on once a day.
 For both of these, the dose is usually increased gradually over time by your specialist.

 Rivastigmine can sometimes cause side effects.
 The most common side effects are stomach problems such as feeling sick, or diarrhoea.
 Occasionally, it can also cause trembling, slight worsening of Parkinson’s symptoms, or nightmares.

-It can slow the heart rate, so your pulse will be checked before starting, and some people may have an ECG (heart tracing).
+It can slow the heart rate, so your pulse will be checked before starting, and some people may have an ECG (a test which measures the electrical activity in your heart).

 Donepezil (also called Aricept and Adlarity)